Angellah Kairuki

-Angellah Jasmine Mbelwa Kairuki (born 10 September 1976) is a Tanzanian politician belonging to the ruling Chama Cha Mapinduzi.
-On October 2, 2022 she has been appointed as a Minister in Presidents Offfice Region Administration and Local Government (PoRALG).
+Angellah Jasmine Mbelwa Kairuki (born 10 September 1976) is a Tanzanian CCM politician and cabinet Minister.
+On 1 September 2023, she began her post as the Minister of Natural Resources and Tourism of Tanzania.

 In her last cabinet appointment she was the Minister of State in the President's Office.
 She previously served as Minister of Mining and the Deputy Minister for Lands, Housing and Human Settlement as well as Constitutional and Legal Affairs.
 Prior to joining politics, she worked as a lawyer in both public and private sectors.

 Background

 Kairuki was born on September 10, 1976.
 She completed her schooling from the Zanaki Girls Secondary School in 1997.
 She received her Bachelor of Laws from the University of Hull in England in 2001.
 She went to finish a post-graduate diploma in Law from the Staffordshire University in collaboration with Central Law Training in 2002.
 She worked in the Attorney General's chambers as a legal secretary and lawyer between 2004 and 2008.
 Kairuki then moved to the private sector as Head of Department of the Ethics, Compliance and Governance at VODACOM Group PTY.